 |Since generally giraffes aren’t fed by humans, they are very skittish.|

-Since arriving in Marloth Park many moons ago, we hadn’t seen many giraffes in the garden, spotting more when on our daily drives in Marloth Park or when on self-drives in Kruger National Park.
+Since arriving in Marloth Park many moons ago, we hadn’t seen many giraffes in the garden, spotting more when on our daily drives in Marloth Park or on self-drives in Kruger National Park.

-|As I attempted to get better shots, he moved back concerned about my presence.|
+|As I attempted to get better shots, he moved back, concerned about my presence.|

-Alas, this morning while feeding one of many bushbucks that stop by, the two giraffes were back.
+Alas, this morning, while feeding one of many bushbucks that stop by, the two giraffes were back.
 With our friends Tom and Lois arriving in six days, we’re hoping the giraffes will return during the three weeks they’ll be staying with us beginning next Tuesday, October 9th.

 |We’d seen this large male at other locations in the park.|

 We’re busy getting ready for our guests to arrive.
 On Monday, Louise has arranged for Zef and Vusi to do yet another “spring cleaning.”
 With the constant stream of dust kicked up by wildlife, the house and veranda must be cleaned daily.
-But even so, there’s so must dust its difficult to attend to each day.
+But even so, there’s so must dust it’s difficult to attend to each day.

-The spring cleaning on both the main floor where our bedroom is located and the second story where Tom & Lois will sleep is imperative, especially when the upstairs hasn’t been attended to for months.
+The spring cleaning on both the main floor where our bedroom is located and the second story where Tom & Lois will sleep is imperative, primarily when the upstairs hasn’t been attended to for months.
 Overnight, insects and cobwebs accumulate in every nook and cranny.
 After all, this is Africa.

 |A female joined the male in munching on the treetops.|